sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

   marketed, impacting their branding and reputation.</p>"
 featureimage: uploads/recruitment.png
 images:
-- "uploads/12-roles-teams.png"
+- uploads/12-roles-teams.png
-- "uploads/11-process.png"
+- uploads/11-process.png
-- "uploads/10-call-to-action.png"
+- uploads/10-call-to-action.png
-- "uploads/9-testimonials.png"
+- uploads/9-testimonials.png
 challenge: How might we make it easier for teams to find suitable candidates?
-maintag: Customer Experience Strategy
+maintag: Customer Experience Strategy & Service Design
 whatstatement: Understanding the current recruitment processes, so we can better optimise the efficiency and provide a better experience.
 allcontent: